mozilla/ichnaea/docs/metrics.rst

     Count cell or wifi observations that are successfully normalized, integrated and not discarded due to consistency errors.

-``data.station.blacklist#type:cell,action:add,reason:moving``,
+``data.station.blocklist#type:cell,action:add,reason:moving``,
-``data.station.blacklist#type:wifi,action:add,reason:moving`` : counters
+``data.station.blocklist#type:wifi,action:add,reason:moving`` : counters

-    Count any cell or wifi that is blacklisted due to the acceptance of multiple observations at sufficiently different locations.
-In these cases, we decide that the station is "moving" (such as a picocell or mobile hotspot on a public transit vehicle) and blacklist it, to avoid estimating query positions using the station.
+    Count any cell or wifi that is blocklisted due to the acceptance of multiple observations at sufficiently different locations.
+In these cases, we decide that the station is "moving" (such as a picocell or mobile hotspot on a public transit vehicle) and blocklist it, to avoid estimating query positions using the station.